hinell/schegma/README.md

       , email : 'JakeTheDog$example.com'
   }
 ```
 Did you spot that mistake out there?
-Let's see how we could handle this case by Stigma validator and detect the error.
+Let's see how we could solve this case by utilizing Stigma validator that detects error.
 <br>At first we cast our schema out of the object which serves us as the shape:
 ```typescript
   let userSchema: SchemaMixed<typeof user> = {